 Tips for a Successful Application

 Admission to the graduate program in Materials Science and Engineering is highly competitive and we recommend that applicants get their materials in early, preferably before Monday, November 5, 2018, in order to be considered for financial aid.
 Students with especially strong credentials are encouraged to apply before Monday, November 5, 2018, if possible to be considered for additional prestigous fellowship opportunities.
-Applicants are encouraged to send their Graduate Record Exam (GRE) scores, Test of English as a Foreign Language (TOEFL) scores (non-US residents only) as early as possible and also to pay particular attention to the narrative statement in the application.
+Applicants are encouraged to send their Graduate Record Exam (GRE) scores and either Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores (non-US residents only) as early as possible.
+For the narrative, please focus primarily on your professional and academic experiences, including research, student leadership, or co-curricular activities that have allowed you to develop a strength or have had a significant impact on others.

 Successful applicants typically have a Jr/Sr GPA greater than 3.3/4.0 and combined verbal and quantitative GRE Scores of 1150 (old system) / 308 (new system) or higher, with average quantitative metrics for our incoming classes exceeding these values.